ELC/elc.github.io-content/pages/portfolio.md

-Title: Projects
+Title: Portfolio
-Slug: projects
+Slug: portfolio
 Lang: en
-order: 5
+order: 2

 As an engineering student I've worked in several projects, both on my own and working in a team with other students.
 This projects covers a wide range of areas and subjects, such as development of software, project planning, risks evaluation and simulation.